cloudqubes/ootc-documentation/source/adminguide/templates.rst

    -  **Public**.
-Choose Yes to make this template accessible to all users of this CloudStack installation.
+Choose Yes to make this template accessible to all users of this OOTC installation.
 The template will appear in the Community Templates list.
-See `“Private and Public Templates” <#private-and-public-templates>`_.

    -  **Password Enabled**.
-Choose Yes if your template has the CloudStack password change script installed.
+Choose Yes if your template has the OOTC password change script installed.
 See :ref:`adding-password-management-to-templates`.

 #.
 Click Add.